mibrs/GPC5L10/README.md

 ## More Visual Effects with Vizzie

 Vizzie offers many effects that allow you to manipulate your video content.
-The image below shows a patch with the four effects Interpolation, Kaleidoscop, Delay and Sketch.
-When double-clicking on the object, the user interface for the respective objects opens in a new window.
-You can achieve very interesting effects while changing the parameter.
+The patch ```221213_VidEffects1.maxpat``` has four effects, Interpolation, Kaleidoscop, Delay and Sketch.
+When double-clicking on the object, the user interface for the respective object opens in a new window.
+You can achieve very interesting effects while changing the parameters.
 A good starting point to understand what is happening is to find settings that do not alter the video content.
-But this is not possible for all four effects here.
+But this is not achievable for all four effects here ... .

 ![Four Vizzie Effects](media/221213_VizzieEffects1.png)